Six scientific Work Packages (WP) do research within the Build4People project:

 WP#7 will actively manage the trans-disciplinary integration of the different disciplines.
 Apart from joint events such as workshops, this will be done through joint empirical surveys, joint consulting activities at our implementation partners, a complementary publication strategy as well as through concerted dissemination activities.

-Thereby, the cooperation with our key implementation partners, the Phnom Penh Capital Administration (PPCA), the relevant departments at the Ministry of Land Management, Urban Planning and Construction (MLMUPC) and the AIS School (Green School Demonstration Project) allows us to jointly apply and test our research findings and provide us with real world insights and development tasks.
+Thereby, the cooperation with our key implementation partners, the Phnom Penh Capital Administration (PPCA) or the relevant departments at the Ministry of Land Management, Urban Planning and Construction (MLMUPC) allow us to jointly apply and test our research findings and provide us with real world insights and development tasks.

 A local coordinator based in Phnom Penh ensures smooth communication and a direct link to the local partner institutions.